General Cardiovascular Diseases Fellowship

 Schedule

-All fellows have a weekly half-day continuity clinics with staff cardiology mentors.
-Current night call is a night float rotation.
+All fellows have weekly half-day continuity clinics with staff cardiology mentors.
+The current night call is a night float rotation.
 Fellows participate in daily didactic conferences, monthly cardiovascular medicine grand rounds, cath conferences, journal clubs and ECG coding lectures.
 The division supports attendance at a major national meeting at each year of fellowship.

 Current Fellows